tjhickey724/discrete_math/notes/propositional_calculus/TruthTreeMethod.md

 Each of the two branches correspond to different cases...

+The argument for the other operators is similar.
+For example $E \rightarrow F$ is true precisely when
+$\neg E$ is true or $F$ is true, and this gives us two cases to explore.

 Since the formulas get simpler when we check them off, we see that this process will eventually end and the only unchecked formulas on the branches will be propositions (e.g. $A$, $B$) or their negations $\neg A$, $\neg B$).
 Branches that contain a contradiction (i.e. both $A$ and $\neg A$) are closed.
 Open branches, correspond to counterexamples, which make all of the premises True and the conclusion False, and so demonstrate that the argument is not valid.